 Hokusai can also export to lower-quality wave files, or compressed mp4 files.
 These formats can cause clipping, so Hokusai will check your project when you export to these formats: If clipping would occur, it turns down the levels slightly (normalises) as it exports, to prevent this.
 This only affects the audio file you export to — your project inside Hokusai is untouched; and if your project doesn’t clip, Hokusai will not affect the levels.

-The reason is that Hokusai lets you completely edit the audio, with full undo and redo, whereas many tools only allow you to cut pieces down to size and they permanently change the recording, with no way to get back the parts you've lost.
-Because we need to track everything that changes, and because we need to store the audio at a high quality-level, Hokusai projects take up more space and are slower to work with than, say, a typical voice recorder app.
+The reason is that Hokusai requires more space is that it lets you completely “destructively” edit the audio, with full undo and redo (whereas many tools only allow you to cut pieces down to size and they permanently change the recording, with no way to get back the parts you’ve lost).
+Because Hokusai needs to track everything that changes, and because it needs to store the audio at a high quality-level, Hokusai projects take up more space and are slower to work with than, say, a typical voice recorder app.
 But you gain far more power, flexibility and quality.

 Remember, Hokusai is free to download — so if you’re not sure if it will be a good match for your projects, you can simply try it out at no cost, and upgrade to the full version if it meets your needs.